Where will I study?

 When is the application deadline?

-For entry in the 2023/24 Academic Year, the deadline for the receipt of applications will be 23rd January 2023.
+The deadline for the receipt of applications will be 17:00 GMT on 19th January 2024.

 When will I know if my application has been successful?

-The final selection committee for entry in 2023/24 will be held towards the end of March 2023.
-We hope to have informed all applicants of the outcome of their application by mid-April 2023.
+The SCDTP Selection Committee for entry in 2024/25 will meet in March 2024.
+We hope to have informed all applicants of the outcome of their application by mid-April 2024.

 Is there a word count limit for the research proposal in the SCDTP funding application form?